Sodium: Too Much of a Good Thing

 salt 2

-Most of us know that too much salt in our diets is bad for people with high blood pressure.
-But most people don't realize that salt actually can be poisonous.
-Taking in a lot of sodium can overwhelm our back-up systems and cause dramatic increases in sodium levels.
-That's true if we take it all at once, or if we take in large amounts over a period of days or weeks.
+Most of us know that eating too much salt is bad – especially for people with high blood pressure.
+But not everyone knows that salt can be poisonous.
+Taking in too much sodium can overwhelm our backup systems and cause dangerous increases in sodium concentrations.
+This is true whether we take it all at once, or if we take in large amounts over a period of days or weeks.

-Dehydration can cause high sodium levels, too; this can happen because of a lot of sweating (from high fever or high heat), a lot of vomiting, or a lot of diarrhea.
-There are some medical conditions which can cause sodium levels to get too high.
+Dehydration can cause high sodium concentrations.
+This can happen because someone does not have access to water or fails to respond to the body’s thirst signals, or because of excessive water loss through sweating (from high fever or high heat), vomiting, or diarrhea.
+There are some rare medical conditions that can cause sodium concentrations to get too high.

-Too much sodium can cause dangerous, even fatal effects.
-When there's too much sodium in the bloodstream, water rushes out of our cells to dilute it.
-That's damaging to most cells; it's devastating to brain cells.
-As they shrink, they're torn away from their usual locations.
-Torn blood vessels and fluid build-up in the brain cause seizures and coma.
-Fluid can build up in the lungs, causing trouble breathing.
+Too much sodium can have dangerous, or even fatal, effects.
+When there is too much sodium in the bloodstream, water is pulled out of our cells to dilute it.
+That is damaging to most cells, and devastating to brain cells.
+As the brain cells shrink, they are torn away from their usual locations, which can tear blood vessels and build up fluid in the brain, causing seizures and coma.
+Fluid can also build up in the lungs, causing trouble breathing.
 Other symptoms include intense thirst, nausea, vomiting, and weakness.
-Kidney damage also occurs.
+Kidney damage can also occur.

-Most people won't eat too much salt or drink very salty liquid.
-It tastes bad and makes them very thirsty.
-That might not stop people who can't really tell what they’re doing, for example people with developmental delays or dementia.
-And, of course, it didn't stop the young man who drank soy sauce on a dare.
+Most people will not eat too much salt or drink very salty liquids because it tastes bad and makes them very thirsty.
+That might not stop people who cannot tell what they are doing, such as people experiencing dementia or other mental illnesses.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita